bengarrett/RetroTxt/docs/technical.md

 ### Input code pages and text encoding
 <a name="input_cp">
 Regardless of the source, JavaScript converts all the text it handles into UTF-16.
 UTF-16 is based on Unicode and is compatible with UTF-8, and backwards compatible with ISO-8859-1 and US-ASCII.
-But otherwise, all other loaded text needs to be transcoded to accurately display all characters.
+But otherwise, all other loaded text needs to be transcoded to display all characters accurately.

 | Character set | Support | About |
 | ------------- | ------- | ----- |